On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Introduction

-The standard theoretical framework for the dynamics of the Ekman layer is based on the $f$-plane approximation and involves the \emph{ad hoc} removal of certain terms from the governing equations, resulting in a balance between Coriolis and viscous forces.
-The literature on Ekman flows is extensive; for some recent results, see, for instance, \citet{Gri95, lewis2004, DriPalCon20, Con21, Rob22, luigi-time, Mar22, Ste24,c_nlarwa}.
-However, the use of the $f$-plane approximation is a substantial limitation to the generality of the model, since it is a reasonable approximation only for flows of fairly limited extent.
-Therefore, it is desirable to have a model in full spherical coordinates, which may be able to capture large-scale flows as well.
-Unfortunately, the full Navier--Stokes equations in spherical coordinates are intractable analytically; thus, it is necessary to make some approximations while trying to minimise the assumptions required.
-The approach we will pursue relies on \emph{asymptotic expansions} and has had a well-documented success in fluid mechanics; see, e.g., \citet{JFM884A43, nonNewt, BalmforthLiu} for applications to non-Newtonian fluids or \citet{Peregrine, J1980, CJderivation, KP} in the context of water waves.
-In geophysical fluid dynamics, this method was pioneered by \citet{ConJoh17} for the description of ocean gyres and has subsequently been successfully applied to a plethora of problems; see \citet{CJ2018,CJ2018b, CJ2019, CJ2021, CJ2023, CJ2024, ZhangZhang}.
+The approach we will pursue relies on asymptotic expansions and has had a well-documented success in fluid mechanics; see, e.g., \citet{BalmforthLiu}, \citet{nonNewt} and \citet{JFM884A43} for applications to non-Newtonian fluids or \citet{Peregrine}, \citet{J1980}, \citet{CJderivation} and \citet{KP} in the context of water waves.
+In geophysical fluid dynamics, this method was used by \citet{ConJoh17} for the description of ocean gyres and has subsequently been successfully applied to a variety of problems; see \citet{CJ2018,CJ2018b, CJ2019, CJ2021, CJ2023, CJ2024} and \citet{ZhangZhang}.
 For a detailed review of similar asymptotic methods in oceanography, we refer to \citet{JohnsonOceanography,J2022}.